Southwest Airlines Redesign

 Final direction:

-A modified version of the complimentary palette, with blue tones and yellow accents to create visual hierarchy while complementing destination photography.
+A complimentary palette with blue tones and yellow accents to create visual hierarchy while complementing destination photography.

 Solution